kunal2503/kunal2503/README.md

 ### About Me

-I'm a Full Stack Developer focused on building scalable, production-ready web applications with clean architecture and robust security.
+Full Stack Developer with a focus on building scalable, production-ready web applications using modern technologies.

-- Hands-on experience in end-to-end development of real-world systems
-- Expertise in backend design, RESTful APIs, and real-time features
-- Passionate about solving complex problems through code
+I specialize in end-to-end development — from robust backend systems with real-time features to intuitive, performant frontends.
+Experienced in clean architecture, secure authentication, cloud deployments, and solving complex problems through efficient code.

-- Currently deepening knowledge in Data Structures, Algorithms, and System Design
+Currently strengthening expertise in Data Structures, Algorithms, and System Design.

 ---